-Real Estate niche marketing seems totally counterintuitive — After all, the entire premise revolves around targeting a fewer set of people in order to get a much larger return.
+Real Estate niche marketing seems totally counterintuitive — After all, the entire premise revolves around targeting a smaller set of people in order to get a much larger return.
 In this post, I’ll explain why the riches are in the niches and give you 85 real estate niches to choose from.

 When it comes to real estate marketing, you have to stand out from the crowd – and you need to do it immediately.
 Some real estate agents will choose to set themselves apart using strange colors, slogans, logos, or cheesy gimmicks — This is a huge mistake.
 People will definitely remember you, but for all the wrong reasons.